ridhoabdi/Capstone-Bangkit/README.md

 # You can install with 3 versions :
 - First, the ZIP version of the file.
 You can install by pressing the code button, then press the Download ZIP button.
 - Second, the cloned version uses a link, you can press the code button, then copy the https URL, then use Git Bash to download the application.
-- third, download app-debug.apk get link Apps Dermanosis debug
+- Third, download app-debug.apk get link Apps Dermanosis debug google drive

 # Here are the steps to use the Application: